-- 5.1.1 The ordinary hours of work of full-time employees shall be an thirty-eight hours per week. - 5.1.2 Ordinary hours shall be worked in periods of around 8 hours per day, but can be up to 10 hours per day if requested by staff (e.g. for those who work full time over 4 days per week) in unbroken periods save for rest and meal breaks, Monday to Friday. - 5.1.3 The commencement time of the ordinary hours of work shall not be earlier than 7.00 a.m. and the ceasing time of the ordinary hours of work shall not be later than 7.00 p.m. - 5.1.4 Rostered Time Off for Full-Time Employees - (a) The method of rostering the 38 hour week may be any of the following: - i. by employees working less than 8 ordinary hours of each day; or - ii. by employees working less than 8 ordinary hours on one or more days each week; or - iii. by rostering employees off on various days of the week day during that cycle; or - iv. by accumulating rostered days off with a maximum of five such days being taken consecutively. - (b) In the absence of agreement between the employer and the employee, to be recorded in writing, in respect to the rostering of the 38 hour week, the procedures for dispute avoidance and resolution in Part 2 - Communication of the Agreement shall apply.
+- 5.1.1 The ordinary hours of work of full-time employees shall be an average of thirty-eight hours per week-over a one, two or four week cycle. - 5.1.2 Ordinary hours shall be worked in periods of around 8 hours per day, but can be up to 10 hours per day if requested by staff (e.g. for those who work full time over 4 days per week) not exceeding eight hours, in unbroken periods save for rest and meal breaks, Monday to Friday. - 5.1.3 The commencement time of the ordinary hours of work shall not be earlier than 7.00 a.m. and the ceasing time of the ordinary hours of work shall not be later than 7.00 p.m. - 5.1.4 Rostered Time Off for Full-Time Employees - (a) The method of rostering the 38 hour week may be any of the following: - i. by employees working less than 8 ordinary hours of each day; or - ii. by employees working less than 8 ordinary hours on one or more days each week; or - iii. by rostering employees off on various days of the week day during that cycle; or - iv. by accumulating rostered days off with a maximum of five such days being taken consecutively. - (b) In the absence of agreement between the employer and the employee, to be recorded in writing, in respect to the rostering of the 38 hour week, the procedures for dispute avoidance and resolution in Part 2 - Communication of the Agreement shall apply.